-- The nature and severity of the impairment - The duration or expected duration of the impairment - The permanent or long-term impact (or expected impact) of or resulting from the impairment
+- the nature and severity of the impairment - the duration or expected duration of the impairment - the permanent or long-term impact (or expected impact) of or resulting from the impairment

 Technical Standards.
-Specify the design criteria for accessible features, including the specific numbers, conditions, and measurements that are required.
+Requirements that establish the design criteria for accessible features, including the specific numbers, conditions, and measurements that are required.

 Technically Infeasible.
-With respect to an alteration of a building or a facility, something that has little likelihood of being accomplished because existing structural conditions would require removing or altering a load-bearing member that is an essential part of the structural frame; or because other existing physical or site constraints prohibit modification or addition of elements, spaces, or features that are in full and strict compliance with the minimum requirements.
+With respect to an alteration of a building or a facility, an action that has little likelihood of being accomplished because existing structural conditions would require removing or altering a load-bearing member that is an essential part of the structural frame; or because other existing physical or site constraints prohibit modification or addition of elements, spaces, or features that are in full and strict compliance with the minimum requirements.
 Where technical infeasibility is encountered, compliance is still required to the maximum extent technically feasible.